littensy/charm/README.md

 #### Parameters

 -   `options`: An object to configure sync behavior.

     -   `atoms`: A dictionary of the atoms to sync.
 The keys should match the keys on the server.

     -   **optional** `ignoreUnhydrated`: Whether to ignore state updates before setting the initial state.
 Defaults to `true`.

 #### Returns

 `client` returns an object with the following methods:

 -   `syncer:sync(...payloads)` applies a state update from the server.

 #### Caveats

-- The client sync object does not handle network communication.
-You must implement your own network layer to send and receive state updates.
+-   **Charm does not handle network communication.** Use remote events or a network library to receive sync payloads.
 This includes requesting the initial state, which is implemented via `requestState` in the example above.

 ---